 Freelancing is a challenging career choice, with all it’s perks and fancy lifestyle that it is showcased to be, it comes with a price.
 Price of being always on the edge, the hustling life, the all-nighters, the questionable looks, and not so friendly or supportive comments from the people around.

 Don’t pay much heed to the negativity, wear blinders and focus on what you want and what you need to do in order to get what you want.

-My acting teach at BNU used to say, you must always ask yourself the following 3 questions.
+My acting teacher at BNU used to say, you must always ask yourself the following 3 questions.

 - Who are you?

 - What do you do to get what you want?

 Even though the exercise was to get into a character for the acting assignment, I think you should have the answers to these questions quite clear for yourself as well.

 This is it, these are all the 10 lessons that I think worth sharing with you all from my freelancing journey of making over $100,000 on Upwork.